 What is Amazon ACoS?

-So what is considered a good ACoS?
+What is considered a good ACoS?

 Generally speaking, a low ACoS is a good ACoS.
 However, what you determine as “low” may vary by product and your goals.

 The lower your ACoS, the less you’re spending on advertising for that sale.
 That means your campaigns and keyword targeting are efficient.
-A higher ACoS, on the other hand, can mean your advertising campaigns are inefficient, possibly due to keywords or campaign structure.
+A higher ACoS, on the other hand, can mean your advertising campaigns are inefficient, possibly due to irrelevant keywords or campaign structure.

 - A low ACoS is under 25%.
 If you’re under 25% for ACoS, then conversions are high for that keyword or product.
 You may want to consider raising your bid to increase clicks and overall traffic for that term/product.